Project name: ENGaGE Digital English and German task bank for 4th-8th class dyslexic learners

-To cater for this educational need, the project aims to produce a flexible, thematically organised English and German digital task bank for dyslexic learners participating in integrated primary school education across classes 4th-8th, up to proficiency level A2 according to CEFR.
-As a specificity, ENGaGE will be based on a multilingual and multicultural approach providing native language support in the languages of, and (inter)cultural content related to the target countries: Czech Republic, Hungary and Poland.
-“Screenager”, the digital surface hosting the material is an innovative, teacher operated educational platform.
-It fosters a multisensory approach to learning with more than ten task types and the possibility to integrate a wide variety of materials (games, videos, pictures, word and pdf files, etc.), as well as a monitoring function for teachers to follow and shape learner progress individually.
+Dyslexic learners (DLs) represent a group of learners with special educational needs typically educated, in line with EU and local legislation, in integrated classes in most European countries, including the Czech Republic, Hungary, Poland and the UK.
+However, teachers often lack the awareness, training and resources to cater for DLs’ special needs in mixed-ability classes.
+This gap was revealed by earlier projects, DysTEFL 1-2 and CalDys2, on which ENGaGE intends to build.
+Although there are some English resources designed for DLs on the international market, materials in German are scarce, and there are no bilingual learning materials for individual learner or differentiated classroom use to provide targeted support for DLs in the countries (Czech Republic, Hungary and Poland) for which this task bank has been designed.
+To cater for this educational need, the project aims to produce a flexible, thematically organised digital task bank in English and German for DLs participating in integrated primary school education from year 4 to 8, ages 10-14, up to language level A2 (according to CEFR).
+The task bank will contain skills development tasks addressing the difficulties of DLs, graded tasks providing alternative solutions to assignments, as well as open-ended individual and group project tasks which encourage a task-based approach and cooperative learning.
+ENGaGE will be based on a multilingual and multicultural approach providing native language support in the languages of, and (inter)cultural content related to, the target countries: Czech Republic, Hungary and Poland.
+Screenager, the digital surface hosting the material, is an innovative, teacher-operated educational platform.
+It provides a multisensory approach to learning with more than ten task types and the possibility to integrate a wide variety of materials such as games, videos, pictures, word documents and pdf files, as well as a monitoring function for teachers to follow and shape learner progress individually.

-The project will be realised in the cooperation of seven partner institutions from 4 countries: the University of Miskolc, the University of Szeged, Lingua-Met Gp. and Navigates Up. from Hungary, Lancaster University (UK), Masaryk University (Czech Republic) and Warsaw University (Poland).
-The partners contribute to the project a broad spectrum of expertise including educational research and teacher training practice in the field of learning with SEN, developing digital learning platforms and printed course materials for the targeted age group with and without SEN, and hands-on experience in teaching and developing learners with dyslexia.
-The ENGaGE task bank and related 15-hour Teacher Training Course will fill a gap in providing learning materials matching the needs of dyslexic learners based on the results of recent resreach, and hopefully it will trigger further pedagogical innovation in the areas of individualised teaching and inclusive pedagogy alike.
+The project will be accomplished by the seven partner institutions from four countries: the University of Miskolc, the University of Szeged, Lingua-Met Gp. and Navigates LP from Hungary, Lancaster University (UK), Masaryk University (Czech Republic) and Warsaw University (Poland).
+The partners contribute a broad spectrum of expertise to the project including experience in educational research and teacher training practice in the field of learning with SEN, as well as developing digital learning platforms and printed course materials for the target age group with and without SEN. Primary schools from each target country will join the project, as associated partners, to test the material and provide feedback.